semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You can use `sem create -f` to create a new job that will be running without being added to an existing Pipeline.
-This means that it will run much faster than the same Pipeline with that job.
+This means that it will run much faster than the same Pipeline with that job but it will not be attached to any pipeline.

-This can be very useful for checking things out before adding a command into a pipeline.
+This can be very useful for checking things out like compiler versions and package availability before adding a command into a pipeline.

 When a job is created this way, it cannot be viewed in the UI of Semaphore 2.0.